-Using the Hubble Space Telescope, a team of astronomers analysed the multiple images of a gravitationally lensed type Ia supernova for the first time.
+Using the Hubble Space Telescope, a team of astronomers analyzed the multiple images of a gravitationally lensed type Ia supernova for the first time.
 The four images of the exploding star will be used to measure the expansion of the Universe.
 This can be done without any theoretical assumptions about the cosmological model, giving further clues about how fast the Universe is really expanding.
 The results are published in the journal Science.

 Led by Stockholm University, an international team of astronomers has discovered a distant type Ia supernova, called iPTF16geu — it took the light 4.3 billion years to travel to Earth.
 The light from this particular supernova was bent and magnified by the effect of gravitational lensing so that it was split into four separate images on the sky.
 The four images lie on a circle with a radius of only about 3000 light-years around the lensing foreground galaxy, making it one of the smallest extragalactic gravitational lenses discovered so far.
 Its appearance resembles the famous Refsdal supernova, which scientists detected in 2015.
 Refsdal, however, was a core-collapse supernova.